Skip to main content

 Add an authorization webhook

-Selecting the Add an authorization webhook checkbox causes the Server and Certificate Authority fields to appear.
-If this option is selected, you must provide a URL in the Server input field.
+When you select the Add an authorization webhook checkbox, the Server and Certificate Authority fields appear.
+To configure the webhook, you must provide a URL in the Server input field.

 To learn more about Webhook authorization in Kubernetes, see the official Kubernetes documentation.